 MNN has already supported model compression based on the iDST quantization algorithm a long time ago.
 However, the productization of the quantization tool did not deliver satisfactory results.
 Therefore, over the past few months, we optimized the quantization tool to make it as simple and easy as possible.
 And as of now, we have released a quantization tool without training capabilities.
 You can use a single command to complete quantization, with loss of accuracy of less than 1%, a file size reduction of 75%, and inference speed increased anywhere from 30% to 70%.
 At the same time, we have continued to develop a quantization solution with training capabilities.
 The implementation is not like the current industry solutions.
 In order to solve the problem of the fragmented training frameworks, we are now adding training capabilities directly into MNN, so that the MNN model can be used for the fine-tune training.

 The inference engine MNN is mainly used to solve the operations issue for algorithm models deployed at the edge.
 However, mobile developers are usually not familiar with algorithm models.
-Consider facial recognition applications for example, mobile developers would prefer to call an API for that purpose.
 Therefore, we develop an easy-to-use algorithm collection for face, human posture, and object recognition.